 How to pack for Vava’u

-Honestly, I jettisoned most of my clothing in favour of snorkelling and camera gear.
+I jettisoned most of my clothing in favour of snorkelling and camera gear, and I suggest you do the same!

-The weather means that you’ll want to take some warm gear as well as something light for the warmer days.
-I took 2 pairs of my Kathmandu trousers and a couple of linen tops since they dry quickly.
+Take some warm gear for those winter rains, as well as something light for the warmer days.
+I took two pairs of lightweight trousers and a couple of linen tops since they dry quickly.

-For on the boat I took a fleece and also a rain jacket.
-I was particularly glad of the jacket when I landed in the midnight chill of an August in Auckland!
+For the boat, I took a fleece and a rain jacket.
+I was particularly glad of the jacket when I landed in the midnight chill of an August night in Auckland on my return home!

 In general, my packing list remains virtually the same no matter where I’m going in the world.
-I swap out warmer and cooler items depending on the weather I’m expecting.
+I swap out warmer and cooler items depending on the expected weather.

 Essential packing list for swimming with whales